-The Series 2021 Bonds are special obligations of the State issued by the Treasurer under and pursuant to the Trust Agreement.
-The Series 2021 Bonds are payable solely from and, together with any Additional Bonds and any other Obligations outstanding under the Trust Agreement, are equally and ratably secured by a pledge of the Pledged Receipts.
+The Series 2022 Bonds are special obligations of the State issued by the Treasurer under and pursuant to the respective Trust Agreements.
+Each series of the Series 2022 Bonds is payable solely from, and together with any applicable Additional Bonds and any other Obligations outstanding under that Trust Agreement, are equally and ratably secured by a pledge of the applicable Pledged Receipts.
 See Rental Payments and Related Budget Requirements below.

-The Series 2021 Bonds are payable from appropriations by the General Assembly for rental payments under the Lease.
+The Series 2022 Bonds are payable from separate appropriations by the General Assembly to each of the DNR and the DAS for rental payments under the respective Leases.

-The Series 2021 Bonds will be entitled only to the security afforded by the Pledged Receipts under the Trust Agreement on a parity basis with Additional Bonds and any other Obligations issued under the Trust Agreement.
-Neither the financed Projects nor any interest therein is pledged or mortgaged as security for the Series 2021 Bonds, nor will the OPFC, the Trustee or the Treasurer have the right to take possession of or operate the Projects upon a default under, or termination of, the Lease.
-(See APPENDIX B-GLOSSARY AND SUMMARIES OF THE TRUST AGREEMENT AND THE LEASE)
+The Series 2022 Bonds will be entitled only to the security afforded by the Pledged Receipts under the respective Trust Agreements on a parity basis with Additional Bonds and any other Obligations issued under that Trust Agreement.
+None of the financed or refinanced Projects, nor any interest therein, is pledged or mortgaged as security for the Series 2022 Bonds, nor will the OPFC, the applicable Trustee or the Treasurer have the right to take possession of or operate the Projects upon a default under, or termination of, a Lease.
+(See APPENDIX B - GLOSSARY AND SUMMARIES OF THE TRUST AGREEMENTS AND THE LEASES)

-The proceeds of the Series 2021 Bonds deposited in the Cultural and Sports Facilities Building Fund maintained in the custody of the Treasurer are not held by the Trustee under the Trust Agreement.
-Funds in the Cultural and Sports Facilities Building Fund are not pledged as security for the Series 2021 Bonds or any other bonds issued by the Treasurer.
-(See CULTURAL AND SPORTS FACILITIES BUILDING FUND)
+The proceeds of the Parks and Recreation Bonds deposited in the Parks and Recreation Improvement Fund maintained in the custody of the Treasurer are not held by the Parks and Recreation Trustee under the Parks and Recreation Trust Agreement.
+Funds in the Parks and Recreation Improvement Fund are not pledged as security for the Parks and Recreation Bonds or any other bonds issued by the Treasurer.
+(See PARKS AND RECREATION IMPROVEMENT FUND)